-;
+3) PSAP callback, which was accepted by the UE in CS; or

+4) IMS non-emergency call of the test eCall type, which was established in PS and later on handed over to CS;

-- the ability to request an updated MSD using audio media stream encoded as described in 3GPP TS 26.267 [9C]; and
+- the ability to request an updated MSD using audio media stream encoded as described in 3GPP TS 26.267 [9C] if requesting and providing MSD is required in:

+1) an IMS emergency call of the automatically or manually initiated eCall type of emergency service, which was established in PS and later on handed over to CS;

+2) PSAP callback, which was established in PS and later on handed over to CS;

+3) PSAP callback, which was accepted by the UE in CS; or

+4) IMS non-emergency call of the test eCall type, which was established in PS and later on handed over to CS; and

 - the ability to request an updated MSD using audio media stream encoded as described in 3GPP TS 26.267 [9C], if the remote UA modifies an IMS emergency call of the eCall type of emergency service and stops supporting the EmergencyCallData.eCall.MSD Info-Package defined in RFC 8147 [244].

-NOTE: The remote UA modifies an IMS emergency call of the eCall type of emergency service and stops supporting the EmergencyCallData.eCall.MSD Info-Package defined in RFC 8147 [244] when SRVCC access transfer takes place.
+NOTE 1: The remote UA modifies an IMS emergency call of the eCall type of emergency service and stops supporting the EmergencyCallData.eCall.MSD Info-Package defined in RFC 8147 [244] when SRVCC access transfer takes place.

+NOTE 2: Receipt of the MSD using audio media stream encoded as described in 3GPP TS 26.267 [9C] is optional for a PSAP that supports eCall over IMS according to CEN EN 17184:2024 [xx].